 All household items that qualify as an ‘energy efficient appliance’ are categorised based on their energy rating class; classes range from Grade A to Grade G. Those that fall into Grade A are classed as the most energy efficient and Grade G is the least efficient.
 All electrical appliances are labelled with their energy rating; the letter featured in the black arrow is the rating of the appliance in question.
 For more information on efficient home appliances, take a look at SSE.

-Opting to begin building an eco-friendly home doesn’t have to be a time-consuming, daunting task.
+Having specialised in the installation of windows in Milton Keynes for many years and becoming experts in double glazing, we have worked with hundreds of clients hoping to reduce their carbon footprint.
+We can most definitely say that opting to begin building an eco-friendly home doesn’t have to be a time-consuming, daunting task.
 Even the smallest of lifestyle changes are capable of making a noticeable difference to your energy usage – start small and build yourself up!